JasonCaldwellMBA/Grocery_Recommender/README.md

 - Recall: 90%
 - F1-score: 85%

-The biggest challenges during the project were:
+### Biggest Challenges:
 - Limiting the scope by:
     - analyzing just grocery data, and
-    - evaluating only the models discussed.
+    - evaluating only the recommendation models listed above.
 - More data cleaning was needed than was originally expected.
     - Most of the data was not null; however, a lot of it was blank or mis-formatted and this had to be significantly wrangled before it could be evaluated.
 - Updating the sample code to use more recent examples and tools.